mertdurukan/mertdurukan/README.md

 I'm a Software Developer.
 I'm passionate about Software development and Machine Learning.

-- [x] Bachelor's degree in computer engineering
+- ✅ Bachelor's degree in computer engineering
-- [x] Founding member of fantastic coders association
+- ✅ Founding member of fantastic coders association
 - [ ] 1 and 3 year mid-long term hidden goals